aaciii/skipstartupframes/README.md

 ## Debug Mode

-In order to facilitate determining accurate startup frames to use in `ssf.txt` the plugin includes an optional "debug mode" that prints out the frame numbers on the screen.
+In order to facilitate determining accurate startup frames to use in `ssf.txt` the plugin includes an optional "debug mode" that shows the frame numbers on the screen.
 See the **Options section** for more details.

 ![Skip Startup Frames Debug Mode](media/debug.gif)